PnS2019/pns2019.github.com/session_04.md

 multiple programming languages.
 The library implements many classical and modern Image Processing and Computer Vision related algorithms very efficiently.
 In this module, we use the Python bindings of the OpenCV.
-If you have installed the OpenCV, you can import the package in your program as follows:
+If you have installed OpenCV, you can import the package in your program as follows:

 ```python